 Private Sector: AFLAC & Anthem

-Continue reading in part 2 where we look more closely how these glossaries affect translation in the healthcare industry.
+Continue reading in part 2 where we look more closely how these glossaries affect translation in healthcare.